Scurlock Foundation

 -

 Family Philanthropic Network: The Blanton and Scurlock families have been integral to Houston's philanthropic community for decades.
-Organizations that are part of the city's established charitable ecosystem and have connections to other major Houston donors may be more likely to come to the foundation's attention.
+Organisations that are part of the city's established charitable ecosystem and have connections to other major Houston donors may be more likely to come to the foundation's attention.

 Decision Timeline